Personal Injury Damages Defined

 In addition, in California, convicted felons cannot recover damages for injuries resulting from their own or someone else’s acts while committing a felony or crime.

 In California, an experienced personal injury attorney can prove the defendant’s negligence or wrongdoing in a court of law, which will enable you to recover full economic and non-economic damages.
-Curtis Legal Group has been handling all types of personal injury cases for over 40 years and has achieved over $100 million in settlements and verdicts for its personal injury victim clients.
+Curtis Legal Group has been handling all types of personal injury and catastrophic injury cases for over 40 years and has achieved over $100 million in settlements and verdicts for its personal injury victim clients.
 We can help clients with car accidents, truck accidents, motorcycle accidents, distracted driving accidents, auto-pedestrian accidents, bicycle accidents, slip and fall injuries, dog bite injuries, wrongful death, and more.

 Our trial lawyers routinely handle all types of injury and death cases in Modesto, Sacramento, Stockton, and Fresno, California.
 We have a proven track record of getting the results our clients need to move forward with their recoveries and their lives.
 If you or someone you know has been injured or wrongfully killed because of another’s fault, contact us today for more information on how we can help.